Titans, Chargers face off with AFC playoff implications – KION546

 KEY MATCHUP: Henry against the Chargers’ run defense.
 Henry had his best rushing game since Nov.
 6 by halftime of last week’s loss and finished with 121 yards.
 Now the two-time NFL rushing leader will go against a run defense giving up 147 yards rushing per game.
 Los Angeles actually fared well against Miami, limiting the Dolphins to 92 yards on 19 carries, but some of that was dictated by game flow and a massive time of possession advantage in favor of the Chargers.

-KEY INJURIES: Titans DL Denico Autry has missed three straight games and remains their sack leader.
-Titans starting CB Kristian Fulton and rookie CB Tre Avery each missed last week’s game. … Chargers S Derwin James Jr. (quad) looks to be questionable at best to play this week, with coach Brandon Staley saying they would exercise “patience” with the team’s best defender in the back seven.
-CB Bryce Callahan (groin), DT Sebastian Joseph-Day (knee) and RT Trey Pipkins III (knee) should have better chances of returning to action.
+KEY INJURIES: Titans DL Denico Autry, who leads the team in sacks, will miss his fourth straight game.
+Titans starting CB Kristian Fulton (groin), S Amani Hooker (knee) and rookie CB Tre Avery (concussion) have also been declared out.
+Tennessee will also be without WR Treylon Burks (concussion), RB Dontrell Hilliard (neck) and WR C.J.
+Board (rib). … Chargers S Derwin James Jr. (quad) is expected to miss his second straight game after not practicing all week.
+CB Bryce Callahan (groin), DT Sebastian Joseph-Day (knee) and RT Trey Pipkins III (knee) are questionable.
 TE Donald Parham Jr., limited to two games this season because of a hamstring injury and concussion, is on track to play this week.

 SERIES NOTES: This is the first time these teams have met in Los Angeles since the then-Houston Oilers visited in 1960 in their first season in the original AFL. … The previous time these teams met was Titans QB Ryan Tannehill’s first start in replacing Marcus Mariota.
 That also was the NFL debut for 2021 Pro Bowl DL Jeffery Simmons.
 The Titans are 37-19 since that week, the fifth-best record in the NFL. … The Chargers won nine straight in the series between 1993-2021, but have split their past four games with the Titans.